sanjaybhattoo/sanjaybhattoo.github.io/README.md

 _Data Science Prediction Model – Python, Machine Learning_
 _August 2021 – December 2021_
 - Achieved an accuracy rate exceeding 85% using data manipulation and machine learning techniques.

+Other side explorations :

+Speech Recognition with Hidden Markov Models (HMMs)

+Natural Language Processing | Python, Probabilistic Models

+Feb 2025 – Mar 2025

+Developed a speech recognition system based on Hidden Markov Models (HMMs) and other concepts.

+I Viterbi implemented the algorithm for the decoding of optimal state sequences.

+Worked on sequence modeling, emission probability, and transition dynamics of spoken inputs.

+Dashboard for Interactive Data Visualization Data Visualization | D3.js, JavaScript, HTML, CSS Late 2024

+Using D3.js, an interactive dashboard with an emphasis on dynamic, user-driven visual exploration was created.

+incorporated interactive elements like

+Tooltips for hover

+Filtering by clicking

+Updates to dynamic scales and axes

+placed more emphasis on interactive data storytelling than static charts.

+centered on managing real-world datasets and using animations and transitions to facilitate intuitive exploration.

+e Chrome Extension for Intelligent Phishing Detection

+Information Security & Assurance | Chrome Extensions, Python, JavaScript, and Machine Learning August through nov of 2025

+created a Chrome browser extension to evaluate a website's security before a user interacts with it.

+A machine learning-based phishing detection model was put into practice to instantly categorize URLs as malicious or safe.

+retrieved and examined website elements for prediction, including lexical patterns, domain attributes, and URL structure.

 ---